-Broadly construed, my research interests lie in the application of mathematics to computer science, particularly in algebraic and geometric contexts.
+My research interests lie in theoretical computer science, particularly in the application of algebraic and geometric techniques.

 Publications and Manuscripts

-- Brakensiek, J. and Guruswami, V. Interpolating Integer and Linear Programs via Random Walks.
-Manuscript.
+- Brakensiek, J. and Guruswami, V. Bridging between 0/1 and Linear Programming via Random Walks.
+STOC 2019, to appear. (arXiv)

-- Brakensiek, J. and Guruswami, V. Combining LPs and Ring Equations via Structured Polymorphisms.
-Manuscript.
+- Brakensiek, J. and Guruswami, V. An Algorithmic Blend of LPs and Ring Equations for Promise CSPs.
+SODA 2019.
 (ECCC)

 - Brakensiek, J. and Guruswami, V. Promise Constraint Satisfaction: Algebraic Structure and a Symmetric Boolean Dichotomy.
 SODA 2018. (arXiv)